lmnaslimited/wedha/lms/test-automation/02-chapter2/lesson 3.2.md

 ## **Common assertions used with `except()`** :

 The `expect()` function in Cypress is used for making assertions in a more flexible and expressive way, allowing for custom or complex conditions.
-Here are some examples of assertions using `expect()`:

 1.  **Verify the Text Content of an Element**
 	 ```javascript
 	cy.get('.message').then($message => {